Legal Duty to Keep the Property Safe

 When Is It Worth Making a Claim for Injuries on Another Person’s Property?

-Premises liability cases often are factually and legally complicated.
+Premises liability cases are often factually and legally complicated.
 Being injured on someone else’s property does not always mean you have a good premises liability claim.

 - To make a case for an injury as an invitee or licensee, the specific facts must support the legal requirements for imposing liability.